fenago/next-level-python-big-data/machine-learning-apache-spark/lab_6.md

 ============

 We are now ready to run our image recognition application!
-Since it is a Spark application, we can execute it via [spark-submit] on the Linux command line.
+Since it is a Spark application, we can execute it via `spark-submit` on the Linux command line.
 We can execute the
-[spark-submit] program by passing it the following command-line
+`spark-submit` program by passing it the following command-line
 arguments:

 ```
+> cd ~/Desktop/next-level-python-big-data/machine-learning-apache-spark/Lab06

 > spark-submit --master local --packages databricks:spark-deep-learning:1.2.0-spark2.3-s_2.11 02-convolutional-neural-network-transfer-learning.py
 ```